Pequest River water or watershed scenery in New Jersey

 Check RiverReports or USGS at Pequest, NJ trout rules, Seasonal TCA boundaries, stocking/access notes, and water temperature.

-Are there special regulations on the Pequest River?+
+Are there special fishing rules on the Pequest River?

 Yes.
 Seasonal TCA and stocked-water rules are central to planning a Pequest trip.